spion/spion.github.com/src/documents/posts/analysis-generators-and-other-async-patterns-node.html.md

 </script>

 `promises.js` and `fibrous.js` are still significantly slower.
-However all of the other solutions are quite comparable now .
+However all of the other solutions are quite comparable now.
 Lets remove the worst two:

 <div id="perf-time-4" class="plot">
 </div>